dendy-senapartha/1StopClickMicroservice/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To compile and run the apps, you need to install following tools:

 ```
-Give examples
+1. Java SDK
+2. MariaDB Database
+3. IDE that support maven building system.
+Ex : Intellij IDEA

 ```

 ### Installing